Here you’ll find answers to some of the most frequently asked questions about the project.

 We have received a request to provide a new connection for a data centre in the Park Royal area near to the Grand Union Canal.
 Under our license to operate, we have a legal obligation to connect companies to our network when a connection is requested.

-We have removed the existing cables along the Grand Union Canal towpath between Old Oak and Kensal Green, and will be laying 3 km of new cable along the Grand Union Canal towpath using the existing high voltage cable troughs.
+We have removed the existing cables along the Grand Union Canal towpath between Old Oak and Kensal Green and will be laying three km of new cable along the Grand Union Canal towpath using the existing high voltage cable troughs.

 Our works programme is divided into two phases.
-The first phase of works involves the removal of the existing cables from the towpath.
-This started in May 2024 and is set to finish in May 2025.
-After this, we will conduct a second phase of works to commission and install the new cables.
-This work is estimated to begin in July 2025 and complete in winter 2025.
+The first phase involved the removal of the existing cables from the towpath, which started in May 2024 and completed in May 2025.
+We began our second phase to commission and install the new cables in July 2025.

 The first phase of works focused on removing the existing cables from the Grand Union Canal towpath.
 This phase began in 2024 and is estimated to run until May 2025.